16 Benefits of Playing an Instrument

 In no particular order, learning to play an instrument:

 The National Center for Biotechnology Information published a study on the effectiveness of music to lower stress.
 The test involved putting volunteers into three groups.
-Before being exposed to a stressor each group was exposed to a different stimulus.
+Before being exposed to a stressor, each group listened to a different stimulus.
 Group 1 – Relaxing music, Group 2 – the sound of rippling water, and Group 3 – resting with no sound present.
 After, their stress indicators were measured.
 The study showed that those who listened to relaxing music before the stressor had significantly lower cortisol (the stress hormone) levels than those in the other two groups.

 If you are like me and find it easy to get stressed out, listing to music could help lower your stress levels.
-Listening to your own instrument gives the benefit of taking your mind off of your day.
+Listening to your instrument gives the benefit of taking your mind off of your day.